 Tommy Eng.
 Mr. Eng was appointed to our board of directors in August 2004.
-Mr. Eng is a partner of EXA Ventures, a venture capital investment firm specializing in IT, semiconductor, communication, multimedia technology/services/content, software, and the incubation of early stage technology companies.
+Mr. Eng is a founding partner of EXA Ventures, a venture capital investment firm specializing in IT, semiconductor, communication, multimedia technology/services/content, software, and the incubation of early stage technology companies.
 Mr. Eng has been an investor holding officer and director positions with various private companies.
-Prior to founding EXA Ventures, Mr. Eng was an entrepreneur and executive in the semiconductor industry.
-Mr. Eng held various executive and engineering positions at Tera Systems from 1996 to 2004, Mentor Graphics, Silicon Compiler Systems, and Bell Labs.
-Mr. Eng served on the board of directors of Focus Enhancements, Inc., a developer of video scan conversion products, from January 2004 until September 2008.
-Mr. Eng holds a B.S. in electrical engineering from Polytechnic University in New York and a M.S. in electrical engineering from the University of California at Berkeley.
+Prior to founding EXA Ventures, Mr. Eng was an entrepreneur and executive in the semiconductor, software and communication industries.
+Mr. Eng held various executive and engineering positions at Tera Systems, Mentor Graphics, Silicon Compiler Systems, and Bell Labs.
+Mr. Eng holds a B.S.

+in electrical engineering from Polytechnic University in New York and a M.S. in electrical engineering from the University of California at Berkeley.
 We believe that Mr. Eng's qualifications to serve on the board of directors include his extensive business experience, including senior management positions at several different companies in the semiconductor industry.
 He brings strategic and technical insight to the board of directors.